tytso/xfstests-bld/Documentation/kvm-xfstests.md

 Perhaps the most important configuration variable to set is KERNEL.
 This should point at the default location for the kernel that qemu will boot to run the test appliance.
-This is, in general, in the primary build tree that you use for kernel development.
+This is, in general, should be the primary build tree that you use for kernel development.
+If kvm-xfstests is run from the top-level of a kernel build or source tree where there is a built kernel, kvm-xfstests will use it.
+Otherwise, it will use the kernel specified by the KERNEL variable.

 The kernel for kvm-xfstests must not use modules, and it must include the paravirtual device drivers needed for qemu.
 To build a correctly